nmur/RP2040-TestPatternGenerator/Readme.md

 ## Limitations

 This program can only output colours in the RGB332 space, so each of the three colour channels (Red, Green, and Blue) are represented by 3, 3, and 2 bits, respectively.
-This means visible colour banding in gradient areas.
+More information can be found [here](https://github.com/nmur/RP2040-TestPatternGenerator/wiki/Limitations).

 ## Initial Setup